homelab-alpha/docs/content/docs/linux/mastering_essential_linux_commands.md

   clear
   ```

-- Utilize TAB for autofilling commands or file names.
+- Utilize TAB for autofilling commands or filenames.
 - `Ctrl+C` to terminate a running command.
 - `Ctrl+Z` to pause a running command, and `bg` to resume it in the background.
 - `Ctrl+S` freezes terminal output; `Ctrl+Q` unfreezes it.